 Plan Description - In addition to the pension benefits described in Note G, the System offers a postemployment benefit plan (OPEB Plan) that subsidizes the cost of health care for its retirees and eligible dependents.
 Employees of the System with at least 10 years of combined service under the System and/or any other Board department or any of the five county officers (County Comptroller, Property Appraiser, Sheriff, Supervisor of Elections, or Tax Collector) who retire and immediately begin receiving benefits from the Florida Retirement System (FRS) are eligible to receive a monthly benefit of three dollars per year of service up to a maximum of \$90 per month.
 If combined service is at least 20 years and receipt of FRS benefits is deferred to a later date, the monthly benefit may be vested for commencement at such deferral date.
-Additionally, in accordance with State statute, System employees who retire and immediately begin receiving benefits from the option of continuing in the Board's health insurance plan at the same group rate as for active employees.
+Additionally, in accordance with State statute, System employees who retire and immediately begin receiving benefits from the FRS have the option of continuing in the Board's health insurance plan at the same group rate as for active employees.

-The Board has established the Orange County Health Care Benefit Trust (Trust), a singleemployer defined benefit OPEB plan for, and administered by, the Board and County officers noted above.
+The Board has established the Orange County Health Care Benefit Trust (Trust), a single-employer defined benefit OPEB plan for, and administered by, the Board and County officers noted above.
 The Board has the authority to establish and amend the Plan and engages an actuarial firm to determine each participant's estimated obligation and actuarially determined contribution (ADC).
-For Fiscal Year 2018, based on the actuary's recommendation the System did not make an ADC payment to the trust.
-For Fiscal Year 2017, the System's actuarially determined annual OPEB cost (AOC) payment to the trust was \$9,620, representing 0.16% of the System's covered payroll amount of \$5,893,200.
+For Fiscal Years 2019 and 2018, based on the actuary's recommendation, the System did not make ADC payments to the Trust.

 A full presentation of the Trust and OPEB Plan assets, liabilities, and actuarial methods and assumptions is included in the Orange County, Florida Comprehensive Annual Financial Report.
 Separate stand-alone financial statements for the Trust are not prepared.

-At September 30, 2018, the date of the latest actuarial valuation, System employee plan participation consisted of:
+At September 30, 2019, the date of the latest actuarial valuation, System employee plan participation consisted of:

-Active members 139
+Active members 134

-Inactive employees currently receiving benefits 52
+Inactive employees currently receiving benefits 51

 Inactive employees with deferred benefits 3

-Net OPEB Liability - The System's net OPEB liability was measured as of September 30, 2018, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of that date.
+Net OPEB Liability - The System's net OPEB liability was measured as of September 30, 2019, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of that date.

-Actuarial Assumptions - The total OPEB liability in the September 30, 2018 actuarial valuation was determined based on a five-year actuarial experience study for the period ended September 30, 2018, and using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:
+Actuarial Assumptions - The total OPEB liability in the September 30, 2019 actuarial valuation was determined based on a five-year actuarial experience study for the period ended September 30, 2018, and using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:

 The actuarial assumptions are:

+7.0%

-Investment rate of return 7.0%
+7.0%

-Blended discount rate used to

-measure total OPEB liability 6.91%

-Projected annual salaries increase 4.5%
+4.5%

-Inflation rate 2.5%
+2.5%

-Healthcare cost trend rate Pre-65 increase of 7.3%; post 65 increase of 8.6%
+Pre-65 increase of 6.70%; post 65 increase of

-for Fiscal Year 2018, grading to an ultimate rate of
+7.45% for Fiscal Year 2019, grading to an ultimate

-5.0% for Fiscal Year 2027
+rate of 4.50% for Fiscal Year 2029

-Mortality Pub-2010 Headcount Weighted General and
+Pub-2010 Headcount Weighted General and

 Public Safety tables, projected with Scale MP-

-2018
+2019

 The long-term expected rate of return on OPEB plan investments was determined using a building-block method in which best-estimate ranges of expected future real rate of return (expected returns, net of OPEB plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rate of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for each major asset class included in the OPEB plan's target asset allocation as of September 30, 2018 are summarized in the following table:
+Best estimates of arithmetic real rates of return for each major asset class included in the OPEB plan's target asset allocation as of September 30, 2019 are summarized in the following table: